 The use of the name Theatre Education Association is dropped.
 The name of the professional association and the organization that operates the Thespian Society are now the same, reflecting a commitment to providing services to theatre educators as well as honoring student achievement.

-The organization outgrows its old quarters and moves again, this time to a stately 1871 Italianate villa in Cincinnati's historic Pill Hill neighborhood.
+The organization outgrows its old quarters and moves again, this time to a stately 1871 Italianate villa in Cincinnati's historic Mount Auburn neighborhood.

 Ron Longstreth retires as executive director after thirty-one years.
 He is succeeded by Michael J. Peitz, a former Iowa theatre teacher who has been president of the governing board and for the past two years, assistant executive director.